Tesla Cybertruck: Production and offerings

 At the same event, Tesla announced pricing and specifications for three variants: a single-motor rear-wheel drive (RWD), a dual-motor all-wheel drive (AWD), and a tri-motor AWD model branded as the "Cyberbeast".
-The RWD variant, priced at US$60,990, was scheduled for release in 2025 with an estimated range of 250 mi and a top speed of 112 mph.
-The dual-motor AWD model was planned for 2024 at US$79,990, with a range of 340 mi and a top speed of 130 mph.
-The tri-motor Cyberbeast, also scheduled for 2024, was priced at US$99,990.
-Compared to initial projections in 2019, base prices had increased by US$21,000–39,000, representing a 53–64% price hike.
+The RWD variant, priced at $60,990, was scheduled for release in 2025 with an estimated range of 250 mi and a top speed of 112 mph.
+The dual-motor AWD model was planned for 2024 at $79,990, with a range of 340 mi and a top speed of 130 mph.
+The tri-motor Cyberbeast, also scheduled for 2024, was priced at $99,990, with a range of 320 mi.
+Compared to initial projections in 2019, prices had increased by $21,000–39,000, representing a 53–64% price increase.

 In August 2024, Tesla discontinued reservations for the base RWD model.
-Until October 2024, only the limited Foundation Series was sold, priced at a US$20,000 premium.
+Until October 2024, only the limited Foundation Series was sold, priced at a $20,000 premium.
 This edition, capped at 25,000 units, included early delivery, unique badging, nearly all available accessories, and bundled features such as Full Self-Driving and Powershare capabilities.
-Sales of the Foundation Series ended in January 2025, with the company reportedly struggling to sell out all of the vehicles.
+Sales of the Foundation Series ended in January 2025, with the company reportedly struggling to sell all of the vehicles.

-Sales of the RWD model, now rebranded as the "Long Range" Cybertruck, resumed in April 2025.
-Now equipped with a battery that delivered a range of up to 350 mi, it was priced at US$69,990, a US$9,000 increase from its original listing.
-Despite offering the longest battery range of any configuration, the Long Range trim omitted several features: it lacked ventilated seats, a rear-seat display, motorized tonneau cover, power outlets, and adaptive air suspension.
-MotorTrend noted that given the number of omitted features, further price reductions appeared unlikely, casting doubt on Tesla's ability to meet its original US$39,900 price target.
+Sales of the RWD model, rebranded as the "Long Range" Cybertruck, resumed in April 2025.
+Now with a range of 350 mi, it was priced at $69,990, a $9,000 increase from its original price.
+The Long Range trim omitted several features: ventilated seats, a rear-seat display, motorized tonneau cover, power outlets, and adaptive air suspension.
+MotorTrend noted that given the number of omitted features, further price reductions appeared unlikely, casting doubt on Tesla's ability to meet its original $39,900 target.
+The Long Range trim was discontinued in September 2025.

+In February 2026, Tesla updated the dual-motor AWD's price to $59,990 with delivery beginning in April 2027.